SNAP Virtio-fs Service Release Notes

 Description: If the FLR is initiated from the host by writing

-Workaround: FLR should only be performed without any mount over virtio-fs on the host.
+Workaround: Only perform FLR without any mount over virtio-fs on the host.
 To run IO after FLR, reload the virtio-fs host driver.

 Keywords: Driver; FLR